-- 2.1.1 API - 2.1.1.1 The API will run smart contracts when new performance data has been received by a PowerCyber Device. - 2.1.1.2 The API will run smart contract when an authenticated user requests to view performance data. - 2.1.2 Blockchain Network - 2.1.2.1 The Blockchain Node System will report ledger updates to the API. - 2.1.2.2 The Blockchain Node System will receive requests to run smart contracts from the API. - 2.1.2.3 Given that the entity who has requested to run a Smart Contract is authorized for that requested data, the Blockchain Node System will run that Smart Contract in order to update the ledger. - 2.1.3 Smart Contract Layer - 2.1.3.1 Given that the entity who is requesting to query entries via a Smart Contract is authorized to do so, the Smart Contract Layer will be able to query entries in the Blockchain Network. - 2.1.3.2 Given that the entity who is requesting to create an entry via a Smart Contract is authorized to do so, the Smart Contract Layer will be able to create an entry in the Blockchain Network. - 2.1.3.3 Given that the entity who is requesting to create an update to an entry via a Smart Contract is authorized to do so, the Smart Contract Layer will be able to create an update to an entry in the Blockchain Network.
+- 2.1.3.
+Smart Contract Layer - 2.1.3.1.
+Given that the entity who is requesting to query entries via a Smart Contract is authorized to do so, the Smart Contract Layer will be able to query entries in the Blockchain Network. - 2.1.3.2.
+Given that the entity who is requesting to create an entry via a Smart Contract is authorized to do so, the Smart Contract Layer will be able to create an entry in the Blockchain Network. - 2.1.3.3.
+Given that the entity who is requesting to create an update to an entry via a Smart Contract is authorized to do so, the Smart Contract Layer will be able to create an update to an entry in the Blockchain Network. - 2.1.4.
+User Interface - 2.1.4.1.
+The User Interface will allow a user, based on their authority, to request PowerCyber Device metrics. - 2.1.4.2.
+The User Interface will allow a user, based on their authority, to issue operator commands on PowerCyber device(s). - 2.1.4.3.
+The User Interface will allow a user to login. - 2.1.4.4.
+Given that a user with required permissions to create a new account, the User Interface shall allow the user to create a new user.